malhar212/stackoverflow-clone/README.md

 7. Conditional routing without modifying URL.
 1. Questions, Search, Answers, Comments and Voting functionality.
 1. Questions, Search, Answers, Comments and Voting tests for Guest and LoggedIn user.
+1. Tests for Login and Sign-up and Profile Page

 ## Test cases